rickapps/self-signed-ssl-chain/README.md

 ### Environment ###
 **openssl:** Version 3.2.2 or later.
 You can download openssl from [OpenSSL Foundation](https://openssl-foundation.org) if it's not already present on your machine.
 The included bash shell scripts are for linux, but the openssl commands contained will be the same for Windows.

+### Instructions ###
+Edit the four lines at the top of create-certificate-chain.sh to suit your situation.
+Set executable permisions on the file and run.
+The script will create three SSL certificates, root, intermediate, and enduser.
+It will create three password protected private key files.
+It will create a pem file containing a copy of your root certificate.

 ### Description of Files ###
 - **create-certificate-chain.sh:** Bash shell script to create the certificate chain
 - **create-enduser-certificate.sh** Bash shell script to create additional certificates